yahiarefaiea/rapida/packages/rapida-api/readme.md

 You need to add your test files inside the `api/` directory, also your files should end with a `.test.js`.
 You can see a demo from [here](#the-api-directory).

 ### lint
 To lint your `.js` files, run the `lint` script.
-We use [eslint](https://github.com/eslint/eslint) as our linter and it looks for all the `.js` files inside your project.
+We use [eslint](https://github.com/eslint/eslint) as our linter and it looks for all the `.js` files inside your project:
 ```
 npm run lint -s
 ```